Title tags

 A title tag is an HTML element that specifies the title of a webpage.
 They're one of the most powerful tools for Search Engine Optimization (SEO) for publicly available knowledge bases.

-This is not the title of the article or category displayed at the top of the page--for that, we use the article or category's Full Article Title.
-The title tag isn't actually displayed on the page—instead, this HTML element is tucked into the "head" of the page, like this:
+This is not the title of the article or category displayed at the top of the page—for that, we use the Title you set.
+The title tag isn't actually displayed on the page—instead, the <title> HTML element is tucked into the <head> of the page, like this:

 Title tags are found in the <head> of a webpage, in the <title> element.